pshpjr/GASDocumentation_Kor/README.md

 <a name="setup"></a>
 ## 3. Setting Up a Project Using GAS
 Basic steps to set up a project using GAS:
-1. Enable GameplayAbilitySystem plugin in the Editor
+1. 에디터에서 GameplayAbilitySystem plugin 활성화
-1. Edit `YourProjectName.Build.cs` to add `"GameplayAbilities", "GameplayTags", "GameplayTasks"` to your `PrivateDependencyModuleNames`
+1. `YourProjectName.Build.cs`를 편집해 `"GameplayAbilities", "GameplayTags", "GameplayTasks"`를`PrivateDependencyModuleNames`에 추가
 1. Refresh/Regenerate your Visual Studio project files
 1. Starting with 4.24, it is now mandatory to call `UAbilitySystemGlobals::Get().InitGlobalData()` to use [`TargetData`](#concepts-targeting-data).
 The Sample Project does this in `UAssetManager::StartInitialLoading()`.
 See [`InitGlobalData()`](#concepts-asg-initglobaldata) for more information.